 The Holistic Health Benefits of Tai Chi

 The health benefits of Tai Chi are numerous and there’s a ton of well-respected research on the topic.
 It has preventive qualities, such as helping to reduce the risk of falls, osteoarthritis, and Parkinson’s disease.
-It can help with cardiac health, and stroke rehabilitation.
-It can also improve the quality of life of cancer patients.
+It can help with cardiac health, and stroke rehabilitation, as well as improve the quality of life of cancer patients.
 It’s helpful in terms of strength training, improving balance, and aerobic capacity.
-In terms of mental health, Tai Chi can improve cognitive abilities, help with dementia, depression, and sleep.
+Regarding mental health, Tai Chi can improve cognitive abilities and help with dementia, depression, and sleep.

 So, Tai Chi is clearly amazing — what else is there to know?